apostrophecms/apostrophe-documentation/tutorials/core-concepts/07-front-end-assets/02-lean-frontend-assets.md

 };
 ```

-Note that we register the widget's type name, i.e. `apostrophe-video`, NOT the module name.
+Note that you register the widget's type name, i.e. `apostrophe-video`, NOT the module name.

 For a complete example, see `lib/modules/apostrophe-video-widgets/public/js/lean.js`.